 At present, research on the usability of lingua receptiva at the European Commission is taking place.
 A system has been proposed in which languages from the same language families can be arranged in clusters.
 Within a cluster there are mutual intelligible languages, which make that less translations are needed (European Commission, 2012a).
 To make this scenario work well, it is however necessary that employees of EU institutions receive training in using their receptive competencies.
 Using this system will maintain multilingualism in the EU (after all, the European Commission does not merely work in three languages, but in all official EU languages), stimulates the intercultural dialogue and at the same time pushes back the costs (European Commission, 2012a).

 Based on the stated above, lingua receptiva is seen as an ideal instrument by policy makers of the EU.
 Receptive multilingualism is therefore put forward as one of the policy and research areas.
 In this context REDINTER (Rede Europeia de Intercompreensao), that is The European Network of Intercomprehension, for instance, has been called to life.
 There are different work groups with specific tasks and responsibilties active within this network, which all aim to develop lingua receptiva practices.
 They want to show in what way lingua receptiva can play an important role as well outside of the classroom and focus on both lingua receptiva within language families and between language families.
 Projects that have emanated from this are, among others, EuroCom, EU&I, IGLO and InterCom http://www.redinter.eu/web.
-Furthermore, Utrecht University and the Dutch Language Union have started a research project in November 2018 on the use of Lingua Receptiva in three social sectors.
+Furthermore, Utrecht University and the Dutch Language Union have carried out a research project between November 2018 and December 2019 on the use of Lingua Receptiva in three social sectors.
 More information about the research projects is described below.

 The Language Union wants to stimulate the use of Lingua Receptiva in practice as an accessible way to achieve multilingual communication, in particular within the EU and in the border regions.
-For further policy development, it is necessary to obtain more concrete data about the use of Lingua Receptiva in practice.
-Lingua Receptiva has already been investigated in several regions in Europe, however, it is important to assemble the existing data and to add examples of good practices of Lingua Receptiva in several sectors.
+For further policy development, it was necessary to obtain more concrete data about the use of Lingua Receptiva in practice.
+Lingua Receptiva has already been investigated in several regions in Europe, however, it was important to assemble the existing data and to add examples of good practices of Lingua Receptiva in several sectors.

 Experience has shown that many people use the principle of Lingua Receptiva without realising it.
 People use Lingua Receptiva in many social organisations, for example during meetings, but it is not officially well-known and it is not formally documented as part of language policy.
-Because of this, further research needs to be carried out in order to formulate recommendations on how to use Lingua Receptiva in various domains.
-These insights can provide concrete methodologies and tools and lead to an adjustment of the language policy.
+Because of this, further research needed to be carried out in order to formulate recommendations on how to use Lingua Receptiva in various domains.
+These insights provide concrete methodologies and tools and lead to an adjustment of the language policy.

 Utrecht University has carried out a field study, ordered by the Dutch Language Union, into how multilingualism is being approached, and into the use of Lingua receptiva in the three aforementioned sectors through desk research and interviews with key figures and informants from education, healthcare and the construction industry.
-The research has been conducted between November 2018 and December 2019.
+The research was conducted between November 2018 and December 2019.
 The main question of the field study is: How is multilingualism being dealt with in various social sectors?
 And what role does Lingua Receptiva play in this?